tomguillermou/next-session/README.md

 # Next Session 🍪

-This is an example implementation of cookie-based authentication with session stored in database.
+This is an example implementation of an email/password authentication with session stored in database and passed to client using cookies.

 The structure of this project follows the React Bulletproof architecture.

 ## Register